The relationship between corporate social responsibility (CSR) and PR attracts heated debates among public relations practitioners.

 In another article, we defined corporate social responsibility as a set of practices that organizations use to contribute to the well-being of their immediate community.

-Those practices could revolve around improving product sourcing, reducing pollution, boosting jobs to support the wellbeing of families in local communities, and many others.
+Those practices could revolve around improving product sourcing, reducing pollution, boosting jobs to support the wellbeing of families in local communities, and so on.

-Without PR, hardly anyone would ever know about Intermarche’s Inglorious Vegetables initiative, aiming to reduce food waste.
+Without PR, hardly anyone would have heard about Intermarche’s Inglorious Vegetables initiative, aiming to reduce food waste.

 Naturally, the supermarket’s customers would spot posters like those shown above in store.
 But unless the company communicated the goals of the campaign, would the world notice?